 As a kid Ian Irvine devoured science fiction.
 "I probably read everything in our library by the time I was 13."
 In his twenties, he decided he would like to write.

-Author Ian Irvine answers the usual questions Irvine's science background (he has a degree in geology and a PhD in Pollution Chemistry), affects the way he writes.
+Irvine's science background (he has a degree in geology and a PhD in Pollution Chemistry), affects the way he writes.
 He says, "If I am describing a fantastic phenomenon I am concerned about how that would really operate.
 For example, if you were going through a portal from Melbourne to Kosciusko ... when you open the portal there would be a pressure differential.
-I'm trying to think about how it would actually look.";
+I'm trying to think about how it would actually look."

 His next book (working title The Last Albatross) deals "with the kind of people who see the destruction of the earth as so bad that the destruction of humanity is the only way to save it."